-- Completed law school, including at least one copyright law course - Relevant work or internship experience - Must be able to secure funding - Strong research and writing skills including both legal writing and the ability to write on complex legal topics for a general audience - Remote applicants may be considered, but preference will be given to applicants who are able to commute to the Copyright Alliance D.C. office & local events during fellowship hours if necessary
+- Pursuing J.D. degree - At least one copyright course completed or, at minimum, an IP survey course with a section on copyright law.
+Students who will be taking a copyright law course or IP survey course concurrently with the internship may also be considered. (preference will be given to students who have completed a copyright law course prior to the start of the internship) - Must be rising 2L, 3L or LLM Student - Strong research and writing skills including both legal writing and the ability to write on complex legal topics for a general audience - Remote applicants may be considered, but preference will be given to students who are able to commute to the Copyright Alliance D.C. office & local events during internship hours if necessary - The internship is unpaid. - Interns are expected to work 120 hours per semester (approx. 10 hours per week) in exchange for two (2) credits.